ramuz108/the_third_eye-app/README.md

 - Used to configure the perimeter set up with the control station.
 - Scope should be entered which is used to identify the trigger location/zone.
 - Latitude and longitude should be entered to navigate the android application users in case of any breach.
-- Ip address of the camera integrated with the hardware module to load the Ai based detection program and open live feed in the case of any breach.
+- Ip address of the camera integrated with the hardware module to load the AI based detection program and open live feed in the case of any breach.

 ### Future Scope - Final Listener